Azure/RDS-Templates/rdmi-peopletech/Update an existing RDSH session host pool/README.md

-# Update or New hostpool
+# Update an Existing RDSH Session Host Pool

 This template updates sessionhost servers in existing hostpool and remove the old sessionhost servers.